A Passion for Paris

 Day 5: (Monday May 25)

-Today we will head off early by private bus to Champagne for a sparkling day trip, stopping on the way to visit an important American WWI memorial, since it is Memorial Day.
-We will continue to Epernay for lunch with a Champagne varietal tasting.
-After lunch we will visit two Champagne producers, one a major international brand, the other a small producer, while exploring the history of the region, from Dom Perignon to today.
+Today we will head off early by private bus to the Champagne region for a sparkling day trip.
+Since this this is Memorial Day back home, we’ll be stopping along the way to visit an important American WWI sight.
+During lunch in Epernay, the capital of Champagne production, we’ll begin to train our palates to the grape varietals that go into Champagne.
+After lunch, we will visit two Champagne producers, one a major international brand, the other a small producer, while exploring the history of the region, from Dom Perignon to today.

 Meals: Breakfast, lunch